-We have a strong preclinical pipeline that includes backup peptides and small chemical molecule successors to ADH-1, peptides that combine both angiolytic and antiangiogenic properties and molecules targeted to inhibiting the metastatic spread of some cancers.
+We have a strong preclinical pipeline that includes backup peptides and small chemical successors to Exherin, peptides that combine both angiolytic and antiangiogenic properties and molecules targeted to inhibiting the metastatic spread of some cancers.
+We have identified a series of small chemical molecules that, in our preliminary studies, have displayed potent angiolytic activity.
+Unlike Exherin, these molecules are not peptides but are smaller and simpler in structure.
 We and our collaborators are conducting preclinical studies on several of these molecules in order to select the best candidate to move into clinical trials.
 We have developed a wide range of peptide antagonists for an array of different cadherin molecules, and a selection of these drug candidates are the subject of preclinical investigations by the NCI.
 The results of these studies, together with studies that we are directly conducting, will be used to select other drug candidates to move into clinical development, particularly in the following three areas:

 VE-cadherin.
 Like N-cadherin, VE-cadherin is important in the structural integrity of certain tumor blood vessels.
 We have designed peptide VE-cadherin antagonists that are under investigation as vascular targeting agents in cancer.
-We believe that the development of VE-cadherin antagonists may be synergistic with the N-cadherin antagonist, ADH-1, and therefore expand the Company's development opportunities.
-Some tumors may express N-cadherin, for example, and be responsive to ADH-1; while other cancers may express VE-cadherin and be responsive to VE-cadherin antagonists.
-The use of VE-cadherin antagonists, either alone or in combination with ADH-1, may be more effective than ADH-1 alone.
+We believe that the development of VE-cadherin antagonists may be synergistic with the N-cadherin antagonist, Exherin, and therefore expand the Company's development opportunities.
+Some tumors may express N-cadherin, for example, and be responsive to Exherin; while other cancers may express VE-cadherin and be responsive to VE-cadherin antagonists.
+The use of VE-cadherin antagonists, either alone or in combination with Exherin, may be more effective than Exherin alone.
 Few, if any, cancer therapies are universally useful in cancer patients, and the same will likely be true for cadherin-based drugs.
-We expect that there may be specific cancer situations in which either ADH-1 or a VE-cadherin antagonist candidate used alone would make a very positive medical contribution; and in other cancer situations, the two agents used together may be therapeutically complementary or synergistic.
-We intend to initiate clinical testing on VE-cadherin antagonists as early as 2006
+We expect that there may be specific cancer situations in which either Exherin or a VE-cadherin antagonist candidate used alone would make a very positive medical contribution; and in other cancer situations, the two agents used together may be therapeutically complementary or synergistic.
+We intend to initiate clinical testing on VE-cadherin antagonists by late 2005.